Mei wah chan

 ADMINISTRATIVE ASSISTANT

-Australian-Chinese mezzo-soprano Mei Wah Chan graduated from the Melbourne Conservatorium of Music with a Bachelor of Music (Honours) in 2022 with the support of various scholarships including the Ellinor Harris Bequest (2019), Murray Ormond Vagg Scholarship (2022) and Grace Durling Encouragement Award (2022).
-Her love for performing began with the Australian Girls' Choir and she was the proud recipient of their "June Bronhill Encouragement Scholarship" in 2018.
-After graduating, she began tutoring and conducting with the AGC.
+Australian-Chinese mezzo-soprano Mei Wah Chan graduated from the Melbourne Conservatorium of Music with a Bachelor of Music (Honours) in 2022, supported by scholarships including the Ellinor Harris Bequest (2019), Murray Ormond Vagg Scholarship (2022) and Grace Durling Encouragement Award (2022).
+Her love for performing began with the Australian Girls’ Choir, where she was the recipient of the "June Bronhill Encouragement Scholarship" in 2018.
+After graduating, she joined the organisation’s staff as a tutor and conductor.